CLackrone/family-calendar/spec-js.md

 - [X] Include at least one has_many relationship in information rendered via JSON and appended to the DOM.
   - Event comments on event#show (comments.js 3)
 - [X] Use your Rails API and a form to create a resource and render the response without a page refresh.
-  - Event comment form (comments.js 18)
+  - Event comment form (comments.js 17)
-- [ ] Translate JSON responses into js model objects.
+- [X] Translate JSON responses into js model objects.
+  - Event comment form (comments.js 29, 39)
-- [ ] At least one of the js model objects must have at least one method added by your code to the prototype.
+- [X] At least one of the js model objects must have at least one method added by your code to the prototype.
+  - Event comment uses method, Comment.formatContent() to format comment content prior to inserting to the DOM (comments.js 30, 45)

 Confirm
 - [X] You have a large number of small Git commits